ray-project/ray/doc/source/serve/api/rest_api.md

 ### `GET "/api/serve/deployments/"`

 Gets the config for the application currently deployed on the Ray cluster.
 This config represents the current goal state for the Serve application.
-See the [single-app config schema](serve-rest-api-config-schema) for the response's JSON schema.
+See [single-app config schema](serve-rest-api-config-schema) for the response's JSON schema.

 **Example Request**:
 ```http